Optimal Control of the Multiphase Stefan Problem: Description of Main Results

-In two recent papers \cite{Abdulla1, Abdulla2} a new variational formulation of the one-phase ISP was developed.
-Optimal control framework was implemented where boundary heat flux and the free boundary are components of the control vector and and optimality criteria consists of the minimization of the sum of $L_2$-norm declinations from the available measurement of the temperature on the fixed boundary and available information on the phase transition temperature on the free boundary.
+In two recent papers \cite{Abdulla1, Abdulla2}, a new variational formulation of the one-phase ISP was developed.
+Optimal control framework was implemented, in which the boundary heat flux and the free boundary are components of the control vector and optimality criteria consist of the minimization of the sum of $L_2$-norm declinations from the available measurement of the temperature on the fixed boundary and available information on the phase transition temperature on the free boundary.
 This approach allows one to tackle situations when the phase transition temperature is not known explicitly, and is available through measurement with possible error.
-It also allows for the development of iterative numerical methods of least computational cost due to the fact that for every given control vector, the parabolic PDE is solved in a fixed region instead of full free boundary problem.
-In \cite{Abdulla1} the well-posedness in Sobolev spaces framework and convergence of time-discretized optimal control problems is proved.
-In \cite{Abdulla2} full discretization was implemented and the convergence of the discrete optimal control problems to the original problem both with respect to cost functional and control is proved.
+It also allows for the development of iterative numerical methods of least computational cost due to the fact that for every given control vector, the parabolic PDE is solved in a fixed region instead of a full free boundary problem.
+In \cite{Abdulla1}, the well-posedness in a Sobolev space framework and convergence of time-discretized optimal control problems is proved.
+In \cite{Abdulla2}, full discretization is implemented and the convergence of the discrete optimal control problems to the original problem both with respect to cost functional and control is proved.
 The main advantage of this method is that numerically at each step, the problem to be solved is only a Neumann problem, and not a full free boundary problem.
 Moreover, the Neumann condition replaces the Stefan condition on the free boundary.
-In a recent paper \cite{Abdulla3} the Fr\'echet differentiability and first order optimality condition in Besov spaces framework is proved and the formula for the Fr\'echet gradient is derived. \\
+In recent papers \cite{Abdulla3, Abdulla4}, the Fr\'echet differentiability and first order optimality condition in Besov spaces framework is proved and the formula for the Fr\'echet gradient is derived.

 This approach is not applicable to multiphase Stefan problem.
 The reason is that the Stefan condition on the phase transition boundary includes the flux calculated from both phases.
 Therefore, it can't be treated as a Neumann condition, even if we include the free boundary as one of the control components.
 In the current paper we develop a new approach based on the weak formulation of the multiphase Stefan problem, as a boundary value problem for the nonlinear PDE with discontinuous coefficients in a fixed domain.
 The main goal of this paper is to solve the IMSP in the optimal control framework by employing the weak formulation of the multiphase Stefan problem.
 We prove the existence of the optimal control and convergence of the sequence of discrete optimal control problems to the continuous problem both with respect to functional and control.
 The proof is based on the proof of uniform $L_{\infty}$ bound, and $W_2^{1,1}$-energy estimate for the discrete multiphase Stefan problem.
 We address the problem of Fr\'echet differentiability and application of the iterative gradient methods in Hilbert spaces in an upcoming paper.